Technology Hardware and Equipment

 - Nordic ecolabel on TVs

-- The Galaxy Note 4 received Vitality Leaf certification from the Ecological Union, Russia’s leading environmental certification organization.
+- Vitality Leaf certification from the Ecological Union, Russia’s leading environmental certification organization, for the Galaxy Note 4.

 - Samsung Electronics is committed to minimizing health and environmental impacts related to the use of chemicals of concern.
 In addition, they strive to create an environment where their employees can work without concerns over their health and safety in the manufacturing processes.